 - Shock and Awe: The creatures' tentacles are so charged with energy, a mere touch is deadly.

-- Suspiciously Specific Denial: When Rankin first arrives on the space station, the first thing Lisa tells Elliott is that she no longer has feelings for Rankin.
+- Suspiciously Specific Denial: When Rankin first arrives on the space station, the very first thing Lisa says to Elliott is that she no longer has feelings for Rankin.

 - Throwing Your Gun at the Enemy: During the climax, Rankin's laser gun runs out of power, so he throws the useless weapon at the attacking creatures.